 - Books may be renewed once.

-- Reference Books, Reserve Materials, Journals, and items from Special Collections and Archives are for use only in the JCHS Library.
+- Reference Books, Reserve Materials, Journals, and items from the Archives are for use only in the Jefferson College Library.

-- Faculty are permitted to check out audiovisual equipment, videos, DVDs and computer files.
+- In addition to books, other materials available for check out include audiovisual equipment, videos, DVDs, and computer files.

 - Students needing to use audiovisual equipment must see the Library staff for specific policies regarding their use.

-- JCHS students and faculty may also check out books from Carilion Health Sciences Library located at CRMH.
+- Jefferson College of Health Sciences students and faculty may also check out books from Carilion Health Sciences Library located at CRMH.

 Reciprocal Library Agreements